 From 100 Indian Rupees to 1,000,000 Vietnamese dongs, you will give yourself a big headache trying to convert to the local currency in your head.
 XE is a great app for backpacking if you’re hopping between countries with different currencies.

-What I love about the XE app is that it refreshes the rates every minute while you’re connected to wi-fi and stores the most recent rate to use offline, so you can still get currency conversion information even when you’re not connected.
+I love the XE app because it refreshes the rates every minute while you’re connected to wi-fi and keeps the latest one to use offline, so you can still convert currencies even when you don’t have data or Wi-Fi.

 Managing a budget is hard at home or abroad.
 It’s a skill I’ve actually improved on because of backpacking.

-Mint is a great apps for backpacking because it helps you set up goals to save for trips in advance, and helps manage your budget when you’re on the road.
+Mint is a great app for backpacking because it helps you set up goals to save for trips in advance and helps manage your budget when you’re on the road.
 Within the app, you can set up a goal (ex.
-A trip in June 2019), project you’re expenses for the trip, and mint will tell you much you need to contribute per month to meet your goal by that time.
+A trip in June 2022), project you’re expenses for the trip, and mint will tell you much you need to contribute per month to meet your goal by that time.

 Mint also helps manage your budget on the road.
-The app connects to your bank account so you get real time data of your balances.
-In thre app, you can add in budgets for each relevant category of spending (ex. food, transporation).
+The app connects to your bank account so you get real-time data of your balances.
+In the app, you can add in budgets for each relevant category of spending (ex. food, transportation).
 If you purchase items on your debit/credit card, the app automatically figures out how much you’ve spent in each category and warns you if you’re going over.
-Gives you a great (albeit scary) look of how much you’ve spent on any category.
+Gives you a great (albeit scary) look at how much you’ve spent on any category.
 For example, Alchohol and bars : )